Nignanfatao/SLG_MD-AI/README.md

 ## Warning

 This project is **NOT open source** and is **NOT for sale**.
 Any unauthorized distribution, copying, or use of this project’s code, assets, or any related content is strictly prohibited I keep my oath I do not have access and I will not steal your personal infomation.

+# `IF YOU COPIE MY SCRIPT I'LL BAN YOUR GITHUB AND WHATSAPP ACCOUNT`